jakeols/blockchain/README.md

 # blockchain
-A micro blockchain, in Go.
+A micro proof-of-work blockchain, in Go.